Free Letter of Recommendation Template

 In most situations, the letter may be requested as evidence of the applicant’s suitability before they sign an employment contract.
 It can also be used in other situations when a character reference is needed.

-Types of Recommendation Letter
+Types of Recommendation Letters

 College Recommendation Letter